rse/vdon-call/README.md

    `obs-studio.lua` to update all browser sources in OBS Studio with your URL trampoline information.

+3. **VIDEO PRODUCTION:**

-3. The solution optionally requires a video mixing software like vMix or OBS Studio to consume and mix the NDI streams of the callers and produce a program which can act as the return feed to the callers.
+   This is the actual video production which requires a video mixing software like vMix or OBS Studio to consume and mix the NDI streams of the callers and produce a "program" (aka output) which can act as the return feed video stream to the callers.
 This really has to run on a computer which is separate (but in the same LAN) to the WebRTC-to-NDI gateway.

 Components
 ----------

-The solution consists of the following logical parts:
+The solution consists of the following logical parts under run-time:

 - **URL Trampoline**